hantsy/spring6-sandbox/docs/rest-client.md

 `RestClient` can interact with remote third-party HTTP/REST APIs and is also useful for lightweight service-to-service communication in a microservice architecture.

-To demonstrate how to use `RestClient` in real-world Spring projects, let's assume a collection of REST APIs served at `http://localhost:8080` that provide the following functionalities:
+To demonstrate the usage of `RestClient` in real-world Spring projects, let's consider a collection of REST APIs served at `http://localhost:8080` offering the following functionalities:

 * `GET /posts` - Get all posts.
 * `POST /posts` - Create a new post, return a 201 status, and set the new URI in the `Location` header.